Bunyip Chasm: In a Gammon Gorge

 My concerns about finding a campsite were allayed as there was enough space for a couple of tents right near the chasm.
 We chose a nice flat spot amongst the red gums and pines, with convenient logs for seats.

 We only pitched the inner of the tent, not feeling the need for the fly.
 The ground was too rocky for pegs, so we used stones to hold the tent down.
 Some people don’t bother with tents in the Gammons, but we both preferred to use ours, in part to keep any dust or dirt at bay.
-As it happened it was the damp night air that caused us more trouble.
+As it happened, the damp night air caused us more trouble.

 I wanted to make the side trip up to Bunyip Chasm4 before dark, so we worked quickly getting our gear ready for the evening.
 Half an hour after arriving we were ready to set off, with sunset two hours away.